Doctors Note Logo

 Why Your Chest Still Feels Tight After a Panic Attack

-Chest tightness after a panic attack often stems from lingering muscle tension, low carbon dioxide from rapid breathing, residual adrenaline, hyperawareness of body sensations, and factors like acid reflux or fear of another attack.
-These combined effects can keep your chest feeling squeezed even after the worst of the panic has passed.
+Chest tightness after a panic attack is common and usually results from several overlapping factors: lingering muscle tension in the chest wall, low carbon dioxide levels from hyperventilation, residual adrenaline still circulating, heightened awareness of normal body sensations, and contributors like acid reflux or anticipatory fear of another attack.
+Together, these effects can keep your chest feeling squeezed long after the panic itself subsides.

 answer background